DenzilGreenwood/pyciaf/README.md

 - **Cryptography**: Built on the excellent `cryptography` library
 - **Regulatory Frameworks**: Implements guidelines from EU AI Act, NIST AI RMF, and others

-## Personal Note
+---

-- **Personal Note**: This project is a work in progress and reflects my passion for secure and compliant AI systems.
+**Personal Note**: This project is a work in progress and reflects my passion for secure and compliant AI systems.
 Feedback and contributions are highly appreciated!

-- - Claude 4
+*- Denzil James Greenwood*